 The City currently has the following basic customer class rate classifications: residential, small general service, large general service, and large power service.
 In addition to the basic rate class rate schedules, the City has special service rate schedules for residential all-electric service, total electric general service, schools and churches, sewer pumping, separately metered general service space heating, unmetered private outdoor lighting and public street lighting, interruptible industrial service, and customer-generator net metering service.
 In each of the rate schedules, the rate structure is designed to generally approximate the costs incurred in supplying electricity for the class.
 Each rate schedule has an availability clause which defines the customer load types who are eligible to be billed under the rate schedule.
-Customers are billed monthly and a minimum billing is established for each rate schedule.
 The overall rate structure is designed to assist the Department in load management and marketing objectives of system load factor improvement.